yoxxa/yoxxa.github.io/content/posts/the-next-level:-cs+math.md

 Roadmaps surrounding self-study.

-### Computer Science / Compute
+### Computer Science & Compute

 Programming languages are fascinating beasts.
 The infinite choices prove an immense time waste in the *Scheme* of things.
 Languages all have their purpose, that thing it just excels in.

 I figure having a language toolkit to fit paradigms, objectives and layers of the compute stack, paired with something web-based is OP.
 - Python: Scripting, prototyping, OOish.
-(Fluent)
+Thankfully fluent already.
-- C: Performance, breadth of open and closed-source projects, procedural.
-(Some exposure)
+- C: Performance, OG with breadth of open and closed-source projects, procedural.
-- Rust?: Hyped, memory safety, performant, functional.
-(Minimal experience)
+- Rust?: Hyped, memory safe, performant, functional-esque.
-- Go?: Standard backend lang, carries lots of web services, GC but like C, procedural.
-(No exposure)
+- Go?: Standard backend lang, carries lots of web/cloud services, like C but GC, procedural.
 - Typescript?: Javascript painful, Typescript hopefully less painful.
-Not super interested in FE but design is crucial to anything.
-(JS exposure)
+Not super interested in FE but UI/UX design is crucial to anything.

-2 - 3 languages seems to be the sweet spot from this list.
-Right now, Python, C and Rust interest me most.
+Right now I figure Python, C and Rust to suit my ambitions most, although I remain open to all.

+But truthfully, and as all programmers know, a tool is just a tool.
+No more no less.

 ---